 How does an alcoholic feel about his addiction?

-They do feel a lot of shame, a lot of pain and they feel the need to numb themselves and alcohol is like an escape to them so that they do not see the situation of others around them.
+When trying to cope with an alcoholic, it is important to remember that they do feel a lot of shame, a lot of pain and they feel the need to numb themselves and alcohol is like an escape to them so that they do not see the situation of others around them.

 The first thing they need to do is breakthrough that phase or cycle of denial and see the reality for what it is.